Camping in one of SA’s national parks? Planning ahead is the key. Here’s what you’ll need to cook up a storm.

 Not all parks have drinkable water, so always bring your own.
 Count on about 2 litres per person per day in warm weather, plus extra for cooking, making tea or coffee, and washing up.

-While some parks have a cafe, like Flinders Chase on Kangaroo Island, most don’t.
+While some parks have a cafe, like Ikara-Flinders Ranges National Park, most don’t.
 Make sure you bring enough food for your stay and remember, unless you have a portable fridge in your car you may not be able to get fresh ice for the esky, so your food won’t stay cool for long.
 Non-perishables like dried or canned food are always a camper’s friend.

 It’s vital to have a way of storing rubbish, as you need to take it with you when you leave.
 A leak-proof bag is fine but be prepared to put it in the car or tent overnight to keep animals from getting into it.